 Okay, but what does “pegged to a dollar of CNR” mean?

 It means one (1) CNS is hardcoded to 1 USD of CNR.

-Please don’t glaze over the previous line.
+Please don’t gloss over the previous line.
 It’s a super-important point, and you might want to read it again.
 (If your math-anxiety is starting up, take a deep breath and we’ll get you through.)

 The major implication of the peg/Peg is that the face value of a single CNR token represents its CNS “minting power.”

 Question: How many CNS tokens can a CNR token mint?

 Answer: Check the current price of CNR to find out!